 BACKGROUND

 Enron Power Marketing, Inc. (“EPMI”) is an affiliate of Enron North America Corp.
 (ENA) and was formed to develop a North American merchant services business in electric power.
 Drawing on ENA's experience in the development of a commodity market for natural gas, EPMI has developed a range of products and services related to the purchase, sale and delivery of electric power and the management of associated price risks.
 EPMI markets these products throughout the United States.
 EPMI functions as a power marketer pursuant to a Commission order issued December 2, 1993.
 Enron Power Marketing, Inc., 65 FERC ¶ 61,305, order on reh’g, 66 FERC ¶ 61,244 (1994).
-As the largest power marketer in the United States, EPMI actively participates in the markets of the Southeast region.
+As the largest power marketer in the United States, EPMI actively (Would you like to qualify, with excerpts from out Data Sheet?) participates in the markets of the Southeast region, as well as in other regions in the US and abroad, which enable us to identify best practices and propose practical solutions.

 General Comments and